-Some credit cards are overlooked because the APR or introductory offer isn’t as eye-catching as its competitors’ – be sure to get a closer look
+Some credit cards are overlooked because the APR or introductory offer isn’t as eye-catching, but be sure to take a closer look

-When searching and comparing credit cards, many consumers search for the best balance transfer credit cards or the best credit cards for improving bad credit.
+When searching and comparing credit cards, many consumers search for the best interest rate or balance transfer period, but some cards offer other rewards.

 However, there are some credit cards that don’t completely follow the rulebook and – if you know what details to look out for – could improve your finances in the long run.